By Franck Pachot

 Did you know that when you set isolation level to SERIALIZABLE, it is not serializable but SNAPSHOT?
-This isolation levels is lower than serializable.
+This isolation level is lower than serializable.
 I’ve never thought about it until I read Markus Winand slides about transactions.
 I recommend every developer or DBA to read those slides.
 This post is there to illustrate write skew in Oracle.

 Let’s show an example on SCOTT.EMP table.
 Let’s say there’s a HR directive to increase one of department 10 employees salary so that total salaries for the department is 9000.